NewsLocal News

 Staver watched the Defense Department first threaten dishonorable discharge, which he described are like felonies in the military.
 Then, in December 2021, Congress stepped in and stopped that punishment, changing it to a less-than-honorable discharge instead.
 Staver says service members felt betrayed, and the ordeal took a heavy toll.

-"Some of them were actually threatened that they had to repay their education cost or their training cost.
+"Some of them were actually threatened that they had to repay their education costs or their training costs.
 So we do know of two individuals who committed suicide because of this intense pressure that was placed on them," Staver said.

 When asked if he would re-enlist, Northcutt shared that there's a stigma in the military that will follow someone forever following an ordeal like refusing to get the vaccine.
-That is why he's using his GI Bill to study law now, while raising a family.
+That is why he's now using his GI Bill for his undergraduate schooling, hoping one day to study law, while raising a family.
 He recently joined the reserves, but said he wishes he could go back full-time.
 However, Northcutt said this is what's best for his family.

 Hegseth says all upgraded members will get notifications by mail.